-All ancient cultures that believed in God’s existence intuitively believed God was a good spirit.
-For instance, the Yoruba in Africa, believed God was good and he wanted them to be happy and successful.
-Besides this, ancient Greeks knew Zeus was ever good.
+All ancient cultures that believed in God’s existence intuitively believed that God was a good spirit.
+The Yoruba in Africa believed God was good, and he wanted them to be happy and successful.
+Ancient Greeks knew Zeus was ever good.

-It’s perplexing how cultures that lived thousands of miles away from each other concluded that God is good.
+It’s perplexing that cultures that lived thousands of miles away from each other concluded that God is good.

-Besides ancient cultures, organized religions, which consider themselves more advanced, also believe God is good even though they disagree on various aspects of God.
-For instance, although Christians believe in I God in 3 Divine Persons (The Holy Trinity) while Muslims only believe in 1 God in 1 person, they both believe God is good.
+Besides ancient cultures, organized religions, which usually consider themselves advanced, also believe God is good even though they disagree on various aspects of God.
+For instance, although Christians believe in 1 God in 3 Divine Persons (The Holy Trinity) while Muslims only believe in 1 God in 1 person, they all believe God is a good spirit.

-Besides this, I believe God is good because he designed the universe to encourage goodness.
-For instance, he designed us to love good folks and dislike wicked individuals, and for this reason, politicians always have to act good for us to elect them.
+Besides this, I believe God is a good spirit because he designed the universe to encourage goodness.
+He designed us to love good people and dislike wicked individuals, and for this reason, politicians always pretend to be good during elections.

-Therefore, suffering can’t be used to argue against God’s goodness because it’s man-made.
+Therefore, suffering can’t be used to argue against God’s goodness because most of it is man-made.

-Moreover, if God was bad, he could have created us to suffer 24/7.
-He could have created a world with little water, food, and oxygen despite programming us to need these things.
+If God was bad, he could have created a world with little water, food, and oxygen despite designing us to need these things.
 Furthermore, he could have squeezed all the world’s population in a few acres.

 But if you take a closer look at the world, you’ll realize that all these things (land, water, air, and food) are in abundance.
-Land only appears scarce because some people took more than enough while food appears scarce because modern society commercialized it.
+Land only seems scarce because some people took more than enough while food seems scarce because modern society commercialized it.

-God is a good God, and no one can argue against this.
+God is a good spirit, and no one can argue against this.
 He’s always willing to provide for us because he exists in us.
-He gave us free will to do whatever we want, and he allowed us to enjoy everything in the physical world for a short period.
+He gave us free will and allowed us to enjoy everything in the physical world.
 Trust him, meditate on him 24/7, be virtuous, surrender to the flow of life, and you’ll see his goodness

 Welcome to my facebook community: The unbounded wisdom community for more spiritual ideas and quotes.